springnz/sparkplug/README.md

 The monad implementation is provided by [scalaz](https://github.com/scalaz/scalaz).

 To take advantage of some of the operations, certain imports from scalaz are necessary.
-Implementations `map` and `flatMap` are provided, so no imports are necessary for these, and for comprehensions.
+Implementations of `map` and `flatMap` are provided, so no imports for these, and for comprehensions, are necessary.

 Here are some examples of functional pipeline patterns: